apaciuk/nuxt-vuetify-itunes-search/Readme.md

 ## Introduction

-Finds iTunes artists with profile and links to albums
+Finds iTunes artists with profile and pictures/links to albums

 For Android/IOS